joaomfds/Programming-Curriculum/README.md

 #### Learn Git
 - Basic Git Workflow
-- How to Backtrack in GIT
+- How to Backtrack in Git
 - GIT Branching
 - GIT teamwork